basraayman/terraform-sap-nutanix/CONTRIBUTING.md

 ### Prerequisites

 - Terraform >= 1.5.0
-- Access to a Nutanix cluster (for testing)
+- Access to a Nutanix cluster (for testing) or potentially Community Edition
 - Git
 - Text editor/IDE with HCL support